mccloudt/MediaKeyController/README.md

 # Media Key Controller - Xbox 360/One/DS4 Compatible
+## Note:
+Whilst I built this for Forza, it doesn't actually work in Forza.
+The problem is, the script is reading the controller buttons and then effectively sending keyboard presses to the computer that emulate the media keys present on a keyboard.
+Do this in Forza, and it will lose focus of the controller and default to mouse and keyboard.
+You'll have to pause the game, then back out of the pause menu with the controller to resume use.
+So this is effectively DOA unless you want to use it for anything else.

 ## Why?
-I made this to easily control media playing on my PC in games such as Forza 4: Horizon, but if you're playing any game on a PC and want to control your media without having to reach to the keyboard, this will work.
+I made this to easily control media playing on my PC in games such as Forza Horizon: 4, but if you're playing any game on a PC and want to control your media without having to reach to the keyboard, this will work.

 ## Usage
 ### Customising